Commercial efficiency

 cold call technique to get through the switchboards

-If you are reading this, it is likely that your work has a commercial dimension.
+If you're reading this, it's probably because your work has a commercial dimension.

-More specifically, this article is aimed at those who are on the front line of securing appointments: Sales, BDR, SDR, salesperson, sales manager, AE, or IA.
+More specifically, this article is aimed at those who are in the front line of finding RDVs: Sales, BDR, SDR, salesperson, sales manager, AE, or IA.

-"Mr Chalot only takes people he already knows, please email him."
+"Mr Chalot only takes people he already knows, please send him an e-mail."

 "I'll pass it on to Mr Chalot, and he'll call you back if he's interested".